Andrepereira2001/feup-prog-2020/README.md

 In the first project I was asked to implement the [Oware Game](https://en.wikipedia.org/wiki/Oware).

 ## SECOND PROJECT
-In the second project we where asked to implement the Scrabble Junior game and board builder.
+In the second project we where asked to implement the Scrabble Junior game and it's board builder.

 ## DISCLAIMER